 “Often, nutrition is overlooked, and facilities provide unlimited access to foods that are highly palatable, such as refined sugars and fried foods,” Schellenberger explains.
 “In the long term, this is a great disservice to clients as they are not receiving proper nutrition to replete their likely inadequate storages.
 This can also lead to excessive weight gain, causing distress to many clients.”

-Having a registered dietician nutritionist (RDN) available to create healthful meal plans as well as provide education and counseling would allow clients to gain skills they will utilize after rehab; however, there are currently only a few studies addressing nutrition guidance and the role it plays in substance abuse interventions, she adds.
+Having a registered dietitian nutritionist (RDN) available to create healthful meal plans as well as provide education and counseling would allow clients to gain skills they will utilize after rehab; however, there are currently only a few studies addressing nutrition guidance and the role it plays in substance abuse interventions, she adds.
 Her preliminary research indicates that both funding and beliefs about the need for nutrition guidance in recovery contribute to this shortfall in services available to individuals in treatment.

 “Many facilities are not-for-profit and feel that they are unable to budget for an RDN for services,” she says.
 “The second most common barrier I have found is the perceived ‘lack of need’ for an RDN.
 Many counselors I have spoken with feel that the main concern is helping their clients achieve sobriety, and they do not see how nutrition has an impact on their recovery.
 If RDNs are to increase their presence in substance use disorder treatment facilities, we will have to prove that we are integral members of the treatment team.”